-New knowledge • The facts about the harms from smoking tobacco (particularly the link to lung cancer), the benefits of quitting and how to access support to do so. • The law relating to the supply and possession of illegal substances.
-5 Health and Prevention Recap from year 10 About cancer and cancer prevention, including healthy lifestyles acknowledging that childhood and adolescent cancers are rarely caused by lifestyle choices.
+New knowledge • The facts about the harms from smoking tobacco (particularly the link to lung cancer), the benefits of quitting and how to access support to do so.
+The law relating to the supply and possession of illegal substances.
+5 Health and Prevention Recap from year 10 5 About cancer and cancer prevention, including healthy lifestyles acknowledging that childhood and adolescent cancers are rarely caused by lifestyle choices.
 The importance of self-examination including breasts and testicles.
-New knowledge About monitoring their health for other illnesses, including knowing what to do if they are feeling unwell. • Strategies to overcome worries about seeking help and being a confident user of the NHS.
-6 Families Recap from year 10 " T diffines • The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting.
+New knowledge About monitoring their health for other illnesses, including knowing what to do if they are feeling unwell.
+6 Families Strategies to overcome worries about seeking help and being a confident user of the NHS.
+Recap from year 10 0 rainines • The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting Parenting.
 How to: determine whether other children, adults or sources of information are trustworthy: judge when a family, friend, intimate or other relationship is unsafe (and to recognise this in others' relationships); and, how to seek help or advice, including reporting concerns about others, if needed.
-New knowledge Why marriage is an important relationship choice for many couples and why it must be freely entered into. • Forced marriage.
-7 Respectful Relationships Recap from year 10 Including Friendships • That some types of behaviour within relationships are criminal, including violent behaviour and coercive control.
-3 What constitutes sexual harassment and sexual violence and why these are always unacceptable.
+New knowledge Why marriage is an important relationship choice for many couples and why it must be freely entered into.
+Why marriage is an important relationship choice for many couples and why it must be freely entered into.
+Forced marriage.
+7 Respectful Relationships Recap from year 10 , Including Friendships • That some types of behaviour within relationships are criminal, including violent behaviour and coercive control. including i richuships What constitutes sexual harassment and sexual violence and why these are always unacceptable.
 New knowledge • The legal rights and responsibilities regarding equality (particularly with reference to the protected characteristics as defined in the Equality Act 2010) and that everyone is unique and equal.
-8 Online and Media Recap from year 10 That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.
-New knowledge How information and data is generated, collected, shared and used online.
-Further information on rights and responsibilities online.
+8 Online and Media Recap from year 10 U That sharing and viewing indecent images of children (including those created by children) is a criminal offence which carries severe penalties including prison.
+New knowledge How information and data is generated, collected, shared and used online. • Further information on rights and responsibilities online.